jnahra/phase-3-project/README.md

 ## Machine Learning Pipeline

-Once the data was combined, merged, and cleaned, the engagement team then moved on to modeling.
 Once the train_test_split was performed on the data, our pipeline was as follows:

-1. One Hot Encoding multi categorical columns
+1. One Hot Encoding multi-categorical columns
-3. Undersampling the majority,
+3. Undersampling the majority class in the training set,
-4. Fitting the information on models and evaluating the recall
+4. Fitting the models on the train set and evaluating the recall on both the train and test sets

-Our key metric was recalled, as our target was more sensitive to false negatives.
-We would much prefer the data to be more conservative when it comes to classifying characteristics of a bike injury as we would not want an injury to be classified as nonsevere when in fact it was severe.
+Our key metric was recall, as our focus was to minimize false negatives (failing to predict severe injuries).

-We utilized a decision tree, random forest, and logistic regression on our data.
-The decision tree model returned the highest recall at around 54%.
+We utilized decision tree, random forest, and logistic regression models.
+The random forest model returned the highest recall on the test set and during cross-validation at around 54% and 52%, respectively.

 ## Results